cryptidtech/the-mule/lib/README.md

 ## Protocol

 All communication between the orchestrator and peer containers happens through Redis.
-Commands and logs use Redis lists (LPUSH/BLPOP).
-Status updates use a Redis string (SET/GET).
+Commands use Redis lists (LPUSH from orchestrator, BLPOP from peer).
+Logs use Redis lists (LPUSH from peer, BLPOP from orchestrator).
+Status updates use a Redis string (SET from peer; the orchestrator subscribes to keyspace notifications and then GETs the value).

 ### Redis Key Naming